 What to Do Instead

-Instead of comparing your marketing performance with industry benchmarks, compare them with your previous campaigns.
+Instead of comparing your inbound marketing performance with industry benchmarks, compare them with your previous campaigns.
 Did this email do better than the last one?
 Why not?

 What about your landing pages?
 Blog posts?
 Call-to-action's?
 Bounce rates?